SonjaKK/StudentManager.Docs/docs/People/finding-people.md

 ### **How to find a Staff member or a Student**
 -	Click on the People tab on the Main Menu bar
 -	Click on search input box
--	Type in the the first thre characters or more of their ID number, First Name, Last Name or Student/Employee Code
+-	Type in the the first three characters or more of their ID number, First Name, Last Name or Student/Employee Code
 - Select View
 - To view a tutorial or the steps which need to be followed, please select the [**_tutorial link_**.](https://www.iorad.com/player/116327/Searching-for-users-in-Student-Manager)